SAFARI CAMPS & LODGES

 The dining tent is large and airy, allowing space for you to hide away in a secluded corner with your love, or unite the whole group for a large family meal.

 An incredible view of the cradled Lake Magadi awaits you at the Lion’s Paw tented suites east of Ngorongoro’s Caldera.
 Create unforgettable memories with views of large tusked elephants and the endangered black rhinos using your binoculars from the bar and lounge area.
 Lion’s Paw is 10 minutes away from the crater entrance, where you can relax, unwind, and enjoy serene bush dinners to crown your crater experience.
-We suggest two nights at Lion’s Paw!

 Ndutu has retained its cherished status as a gem of the Serengeti plains since it was created by George Dove in 1968 as the first permanent camp in the area.
 George gave up hunting and transformed the lodge into his regular campsite prizing its wild and remote location in the midst of game and surrounding the Serengeti plains and in 1967 Ndutu was born.